 - 1 tsp maple extract

-- Combine the milk, vegetable oil, and sugar in a medium saucepan and heat over medium heat until heated through.
+Combine the milk, 1/2 cup coconut oil, and coconut sugar in a medium saucepan and heat over medium heat until heated through.
 Do not heat enough to boil, just until heated through.

 - Set aside and allow to cool until it turns from hot to warm.
 You'll want the temperature to feel warm on your finger, but not to burn it.
 If the temperature is too hot, it will kill the yeast which would mean the yeast would never rise.

 - Sprinkle the yeast over the warm milk mixture and let it sit for approximately 2-3 minutes, until the yeast starts to grow and smell yeasty.